The Woodfin Boys of Rutherford County

 |Battery at Fort Donelson overlooking the Cumberland River.|

 On the 16th, Moore said the regiment marched out of the fort to a nearby town, then turned around and returned to find a white flag flying over the fort.
 With the situation apparently hopeless, Brig.
-Gen. Simon B. Buckner had asked Grant what terms he would offer to end the shelling.
+Gen. Simon B. Buckner from Kentucky had asked Grant, his one-time Army friend, what terms he would offer to end the shelling.
 Grant replied that the only terms he would accept was "unconditional surrender."
-Buckner called Grant's reply "unchivalrous, " but he reluctantly agreed.
+Buckner called Grant's reply "unchivalrous," but he reluctantly agreed.

 Gen. William Rosecrans then set his sights on "the breadbasket," the rich farmland of middle Tennessee and the routes leading to the rail junction city of Chattanooga, a target that was as important to the Union as holding the Mississippi River.
-If Union forces could capture Chattanooga, they could march on to Atlanta.
+If Union forces could capture Chattanooga, they could attack Atlanta.

 At Stones River, the 18th Regiment was part of a brigade commanded by Gen. John C. Breckinridge.
 Like Palmer, Breckinridge was a Southerner who had supported the Union and opposed secession before the war.
 Born in Kentucky, Breckinridge had been one of the state's U.S. Senators and James Buchanan's vice president.
 He was the Democratic Party's candidate for President in the fractured 1860 election that Lincoln won.